Srimanas0212/pv-energy-harvesting-system/documents/04-ldo.md

 ### 4.4.1 Topology

-A **two-stage CMOS operational amplifier** with an NMOS differential input stage and a common-source gain stage (see `images/fig4.3-error-amplifier.png`).
+A **two-stage CMOS operational amplifier** with an NMOS differential input stage and a common-source gain stage (see [Error Amplifier](../images/4.3-Error_Amplifier.png)).
 The NMOS input stage was chosen for its larger transconductance per unit of bias current.
 First stage: NMOS differential pair with PMOS current-mirror load.

 ### 4.4.2 Small Signal Analysis